High availability Event Store allows you to run more than one node as a cluster. There are two modes available for clustering:

-Having written configuration files for each node, the software and configuration can be deployed.
+Having written configuration files for each node, you can now deploy Event Store and configuration.
 Although it is possible to use relative paths when writing configuration files, it is preferable to use absolute paths to reduce the potential for confusion.

-C:\EventStore-Config\.
-No installation process is necessary - the packaged distribution can simply be unzipped, assuming they have been unblocked following download.
+In this case, Event Store is deployed on each node in _c:\EventStore-HA-v3.0.1_, and the configuration files for that node are deployed into _C:\EventStore-Config_.
+No installation process is necessary, the packaged distribution can be unzipped, assuming they have been unblocked following download.

-In order to allow for non-elevated users to run HTTP servers on Windows, it is necessary to add entries to the access control list using
+To allow for non-elevated users to run HTTP servers on Windows, you must add entries to the access control list using

 netsh.
 By default, the manager node runs as

-NT AUTHORITY\Local Service, so this is the user which must have permission to run the HTTP server.
+NT AUTHORITY\Local Service, so this is the user who must have permission to run the HTTP server.

-The commands used to add these entries on node 1 are as follows (note they must be run as an elevated user):
+The commands used to add these entries on node one are as follows (Run as an elevated user):

 # Database Node Internal HTTP Interface netsh http add urlacl url=http://192.168.1.11:2112/ user="NT AUTHORITY\LOCAL SERVICE" # Database Node External HTTP Interface netsh http add urlacl url=http://192.168.1.11:2113/ user="NT AUTHORITY\LOCAL SERVICE" # Manager Node Internal HTTP Interface netsh http add urlacl url=http://192.168.1.11:30777/ user="NT AUTHORITY\LOCAL SERVICE" # Manager Node External HTTP Interface netsh http add urlacl url=http://192.168.1.11:30778/ user="NT AUTHORITY\LOCAL SERVICE"

-To install the manager node on machine 1, the following command is used:
+To install the manager node on machine 1, use the following command is:

 C:\EventStore-HA-v3.0.1\> EventStore.WindowsManager.exe install -InstanceName es-cluster1 -ManagerConfig C:\EventStore-Config\manager.yaml